Identify Your Ideal Customer with Target Market Analysis

 Carefully separate each prospect by type as you think about the following questions.

-What percentage of your customers are male vs. female?
 Everyone thinks the gender split is “50/50” but that’s rarely the case.
 There’s a big difference between the person who searches and the person who buys.

 For example, a CEO may need a specific venue for an upcoming event.
 He asks his assistant to research online and bring him three good options: